-For the central Washington area, research suggests that stress profiles obtained for a 1979 WPPSS earthquake study based on regional gravity data identify the Chelan area as a high potential earthquake epicenter zone.
+For the Central Washington area, research suggests that stress profiles obtained for a 1979 WPPSS earthquake study based on regional gravity data identify the Chelan area as a high potential earthquake epicenter zone.
 The probability that an earthquake will occur in Chelan County is high.
 Based on historic frequency and future conditions, the probability of future earthquake of M2.5 is almost two events per year.
-Larger earthquakes, such as the 1872 earthquake are predicted to occur on a 200-yr recurrence interval (Sherrod, Blakely and Weaver 2021).
+Larger earthquakes, such as the 1872 earthquake, are predicted to occur on a 200-year recurrence interval (Sherrod, Blakely and Weaver 2021).

-There is no current reliable way to predict the day or month that an earthquake will occur at any given location.
+There is no current reliable way to predict the day or month that an earthquake will occur at any given location, but immediate warning can be given when the earthquake occurs.
 The USGS has developed an earthquake early warning system for Washington, California, and Oregon.
-The system detects earthquakes immediately as they begin and takes only a few seconds for the warning to be sent out, providing up to 10s of seconds before the ground movement occurs.
-The warning time is very short, but it could allow for someone to get under a desk, step away from a hazardous material they are working with, or shut down a computer system.
+The system detects earthquakes immediately as they begin and takes only a few seconds for the warning to be sent out, providing warning before the ground movement occurs.
+The warning time is very short (10s of seconds, depending on the type of earthquake), but it could allow time for someone to get under a desk, step away from a hazardous material they are working with, or shut down a computer system.
 The data could also be used to take automatic actions, such as stopping elevators at the nearest floor, closing water reservoir valves to prevent loss of potable water, or activating backup generators.